Azure/communication-monitoring/README.md

 ### Start

 Once the Inspector has been instantiated, you will need to start the collectors before doing anything else.
 These collectors will retrieve information from different SDKs across ACS to show you the latest information from the call you want to monitor.
+A suggestion would be to call this function as soon as the call is connected.

 ```typescript
 communicationInspector.start()